-- Note: See the Crystal Letters Handout for a visual step-bystep. - Bend a pipe cleaner to make the first letter of your name.
-Or, you make a shape like a circle or a heart. - Add 3 tablespoons of Borax into to 1 cup of boiling water.
+- See the Crystal Initials Handout for a visual step-bystep. - Form pipe cleaners into your first and last initials (or you can write your whole name). - Add 3 tablespoons of Borax into to 1 cup of boiling water.
 If you have a bigger container, double or triple these amounts.
 Make sure that your container is filled with enough water so that when you dip the letters in, it is completely covered by water. - Use string or yarn to tie your letter to the pencil or popsicle stick so that it hangs into the water. - Dip your letter into the water and leave it there.
 Make sure it's not touching the bottom or the sides. - Come back and check on your letter every few hours.
 It will take about 5 hours for the crystals to start to form and it will take a full day or night for it to be fully done. - Hang your crystal letter by windows or light and enjoy how it sparkles.